9 Important CPG Industry Trends (2024 & 2025)

 Searches for direct-to-consumer startup skincare brand DRMTLGY are on the rise with a +99x increase in 5 years.

 CBD products are another rapidly-growing part of the self-care category.

-For example, monthly subscription box service BarkBox asks questions like: what's your dog's name?
+For example, monthly subscription box service BarkBox asks questions like: What's your dog's name?
 How big is it?
-As well as breed, date of birth and allergies.
+As well as questions concerning breed, date of birth, and allergies.

 According to Forbes, about 120,000 different variations of each BarkBox go out to a million dogs each month.